 The Via Emmaus Bible Reading Plan

 The Via Emmaus Bible Reading Plan is not aimed to get through the Bible in a year, or two, or three.
 Although, you can track your progress, such that you can read the Bible completely in three years or faster if you follow multiple tracks at once.
-However, the stated goal from the beginning is not just getting through the Bible, but getting the Bible to reside in you!
-Indeed, the aim of the Via Emmaus reading plan — I had to name it something :-) — is Christ-centered, Scripture saturation.
+That said, the stated goal of this plan is to get the Bible inside of you, more than getting you into the Bible.
+Indeed, the aim of the Via Emmaus reading plan is Christ-centered, Scripture saturation.

 |Tracks||Old Testament 1